hdShang/arxiv-daily/docs/cs-LG/2025-05-21/papers/250515040v1-rlbenchnet-the-right-network-for-the-right-reinforcement-learning-ta.md

 ---
 layout: default
-title: RLBenchNet: The Right Network for the Right Reinforcement Learning Task
+title: "RLBenchNet: The Right Network for the Right Reinforcement Learning Task"
 ---

 # RLBenchNet: The Right Network for the Right Reinforcement Learning Task